MicrosoftDocs/entra-docs/docs/identity/app-provisioning/use-scim-to-provision-users-and-groups.md

 1. Select **Provision on-demand** in the left panel.
 Search for a user that is in scope for provisioning and provision them on-demand.
 Repeat with other users that you would like to test provisioning with.
 1. Once your configuration is complete, select **Overview** in the left panel.
 1. Select **Properties**.
-1. Selec the pencil to edit the properties.
+1. Select the pencil to edit the properties.
 Enable notification emails and provide an email to receive quarantine emails.
 Enable accidental deletions prevention.
 Click **Appy** to save the changes.
 1. Select **Start provisioning** to start the Microsoft Entra provisioning service.